 Before we jump into the code, you’ll need to set up a few things:

 Set up OAuth consent using this guide on Google Developer Console and get your Client ID and Client Secret.
+Be sure to create both a web client and an Android client, and assign each a unique name to easily identify them later.
 We are now ready to set up a social connection within Scalekit.

 To set up a social connection with Google and Scalekit, follow these simple steps: